 The course aims to provide students an opportunity to develop skill in experience design and design thinking.
 The Usability and User Experience course focuses on the design process, techniques and methods to design and produce digital artifacts with desirable experiential qualities.

 - Usability and experiential qualities.
 The user experience of a digital artifact today consists of many experiential qualities.
 This module discusses the more complex situation faced by experience design today with many and sometimes conflicting experiential quality goals.
 The module provides techniques and methods for the initial part of the design process.

 - This module covers techniques for realizing a design.
 The module will also discuss different techniques and methods to validate a design and its experiential qualities.

-- Science philosophical basis.
+- Basis of theory of science.
 Experience design is based on an interpretive epistemology and phenomenology.
 A user interface for a digital artifact can be designed for different purposes, such as business or pleasure.
 This affects the course of philosophical concepts of pragmatism, utilitarianism, and hedonism.